wp-plugins/l7-login-customizer/readme.txt

 Tags: branding, custom login, login background, login logo, screen, style login, theme login, wp-login, css, change, custom, login, customize, register, logout, style, logo
 Requires at least: 3.0.1
 Tested up to: 4.2.2
-Stable tag:2.0.5
+Stable tag:2.0.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-For customizing the login, logout, and register pages.
+Customize the login, logout, and register pages.
 Add a custom logo and background image easily.

 == Description ==

-For customizing the login, logout, and register pages.
+Customize the login, logout, and register pages.
 Gives simple options to choose colors and to upload a custom logo giving your clients a fully cusomized experience.
 Custom css can be used giving you complete control in customizing the login, logout, and register pages.

 Users can:
 <ul>